Project Logo

 • RTs must avoid deception of subjects.

-• RTs must avoid measurements of physical state (e.g., saliva samples, blood samples) and no physical or psychological harm.
+• RTs must avoid measurements of physical state (e.g., saliva samples, blood samples) and no physical or psychological risks.

-• RTs need to provide clear information on experiment duration, repetitions, interactions, and randomization procedures.
+• RTs need to provide clear information on experiment duration, repetitions, interactions, and randomization procedures as well as what is common information to subjects.

 All proposals are subject to an initial review by the project coordinators to ensure compliance with these standards.
 Proposals meeting borderline criteria will be decided through a majority vote by the project coordinators.